Ouhssini-Jamal/PillIa/README.md

 ## Key Features

-- **Medication Interaction Analysis**: The platform performs real-time analysis of prescribed medications to identify and flag potential interactions, including drug-drug interactions, drug-food interactions, and drug-allergy interactions.
+- **Medication Interaction Analysis**: The platform performs real-time analysis of prescribed medications to identify and flag potential interactions, including drug-drug interactions, and drug-Chronic Disease interactions.

 - **Chronic Disease Integration**: It takes into account the patient's chronic diseases and adjusts medication recommendations accordingly, ensuring that prescriptions align with the patient's medical history.